MySocialApp/mysocialapp-ts-client/README.md

 [![Build status](https://img.shields.io/travis/MySocialApp/mysocialapp-ts-client/master.svg?style=flat-square)](https://travis-ci.org/MySocialApp/mysocialapp-ts-client)
 [![npm version](https://img.shields.io/npm/v/mysocialapp-ts-client.svg?style=flat-square)](https://www.npmjs.com/package/mysocialapp-ts-client)

-SDK still in beta phase.
-Stable version will be out current October.

 The Javascript library for interacting with the [MySocialApp](https://mysocialapp.io?ref=github) API.

 In order to use this library, you need to have a free account on [https://go.mysocialapp.io](https://go.mysocialapp.io?ref=github).
 After registering, you will need the application credentials for your app.